joxoleon/knowledge-hub/KnowledgeHub/KnowledgeHub/Resources/Templates/LessonPromptTemplate.md

 ---

-Ensure all parts of the lesson are well-structured, informative, and cover the topic from multiple angles.
+Ensure each part of the lesson is well-structured, informative, and covers the topic from multiple angles for comprehensive understanding.
 This template is designed to guide AI in generating high-quality, structured content suitable for software engineering and iOS interview preparation.